 - Used several types of wrist/hand braces without success.

 - Been told by pain management specialists there is nothing they can do for me.

-- Seen countless doctors and specialists locally and at Cedar Sinai and USC.
+- Seen countless doctors and specialists locally and at Cedars Sinai and USC.

 I’m still at home, folks.
 Yep.